umhau/xen-server-tools/README.txt

 [e]  That is the worst-case scenario, when the minimum possible data (a single
      logical sector) needs to be written.
 Best-case scenario, given sufficiently capable hardware and a full sector of data to write: n − 1.
+     This is because data is written in predetermined 'chunk' sizes; if the data is much smaller than the chunk, the whole chunk must still be written.

+RAID 0 is just an aggregation of all the disks, with no fault tolerance.
+If one of the drives dies, the whole thing is toast.

 RAID 1 consists of an exact copy (or mirror) of a set of data on two or more disks.
 The array can only be as big as the smallest member disk.
 This layout